-- A. Retiring sworn police officers are eligible to receive their badge on a plaque at no cost to them upon request. - B. Retiring sworn police officers with twenty-five (25) years of service who meets the eligibility requirements stated in Section IIA of this policy may also purchase their service weapon at the price of \$1.00, after obtaining a firearms permit as required by state law.
-The service weapon will have been rendered incapable of being fired by the removal of the firing pin by the Whiteville Police Department's Firearms Instructor. - C. Surviving spouses, or in the event such member dies unsurvived by a spouse, surviving children shall receive at no cost to them the badge worn by the deceased officer.
+- A. Retiring sworn police officers are eligible to receive their badge on a plaque at no cost to them upon request. - B. Retiring sworn police officers with fifteen (15) years of service who meets the eligibility requirements stated in Section IIA of this policy may also purchase their service weapon at the price of \$1.00. - C. Surviving spouses, or in the event such member dies unsurvived by a spouse, surviving children shall receive at no cost to them the badge worn by the deceased officer. - I. The City shall provide preference to the surviving spouse, and with regard to the surviving children in the event of no surviving spouse, accept the first written submitted request from surviving children. - II.
+Children are defined as legitimated or adopted, as defined by Chapter 29 in the North Carolina General Statutes.

-&lt;sup>11 NCGS 20-187.2
+11 NCGS 20-187.2